Python3pkg/Nappy/wiki/Numerous-class.md

 ## Methods

 * metric(metricId) - instantiate a NumerousMetric object.
+* metricByLabel(labelspec, matchType='FIRST') - alternate way to instantiate a NumerousMetric object by looking up a label instead of using an ID.
 * createMetric(label, value=None, attrs={}) - create a new metric (and return a NumerousMetric object).
 * metrics(userId=None) - get subscribed-to metrics
 * user(userId=None) - get Numerous user information.